 In December 2016, Ferroglobe's subsidiaries in Canada filed a complaint with the Canada Border Services Agency alleging that silicon metal from Brazil, Kazakhstan, Laos, Malaysia, Norway, Russia and Thailand is dumped, and that silicon metal from Brazil, Kazakhstan, Malaysia, Norway and Thailand is subsidized.
-In March 2017, Ferroglobe's subsidiary Globe Specialty Metals petitioned the United States Department of Commerce and the United States International Trade Commission to provide relief from dumped and subsidized silicon metal imports from Australia, Brazil, Kazakhstan and Norway.
+In March 2017, Ferroglobe's subsidiary Globe Specialty Metals petitioned the U.S. Department of Commerce and the U.S. International Trade Commission to provide relief from dumped and subsidized silicon metal imports from Australia, Brazil, Kazakhstan and Norway.
 In both cases, the agencies found that imports covered by the cases were unfairly traded, but determined that the relevant domestic industry was not injured by the unfair imports.
-The fact that the cases were not successful may adversely affect our sales or our relationships with customers in the United States and Canada.
+An appeal of the Canadian decision filed by Ferroglobe's subsidiaries in Canada was discontinued in May 2018.